-From a legal point of view, cases 2 and 3 are full-fledged consumer fraud and could (and should) be prosecuted by the law.
-Number 4 is very rare.
+From a legal point of view, cases 2 and 3 are full-fledged consumer fraud and could be prosecuted by the law.

-All things considered, black granite $\hat{a} \in$ which should be considered among the most enjoyable materials as a kitchen countertop $\hat{a} \in$ has made it out my own list of recommended stones.
+All things considered, black granite $\hat{a} \in \hat{}$ which should be considered among the most enjoyable materials as a kitchen countertop $\hat{a} \in \hat{}$ has made it out my own list of recommended stones.

-Until the industry will not straighten its act up by becoming serious about the classification of all the different $\hat{a} \in \alpha$ on the marketplace and dictate strict rules and guidelines about their characteristics and implied guarantees to the consumers, my position is going to be that from now on.
+Until the industry will not straighten its act up by becoming serious about the classification of all the different "granites- on the marketplace and dictate strict rules and guidelines about their characteristics and implied guarantees to the consumers, my position is going to be that from now on.